NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Partially constrained points will be treated as free points during the optimization, but the actual flags will be preserved on saving.

 Control measure sigmas are read and written back.
+They will be used in the optimization.
 If not set in the input file, they will be assigned the value 1.0 by ``bundle_adjust``, and it is this value that will be saved.

 Pixel measurements will have 0.5 subtracted on input, and then added back on output.